 Marcella & Claire

-- If you want to support Nemato Change a Life in purchasing the skate park, please make a donation fast marking it “Skate Ramp campaign” (tax deductible).
+- We are very happy to announce that the fundraising topurchase the skate park was successful!
+If you want to support Nemato Change a Life, donations are always welcome (tax deductible).
 Nemato Change a Life has a track-record of healthy accounting and is audited yearly.